When it comes to hiking in the Smoky Mountains, your “needs” for the journey usually are much more than any other hike.

 KEEN claims to have treated the leather with PFC-free water repellant during its production to ensure maximum waterproofing.

 One of the best features of the KEEN Targhee II is its traction and support.
 The Targhee II sports a non-marking carbon rubber outsole that offers proper traction with the ground, preventing slippage.

 For support, it comes with a torsion stability external support shank (ESS).

-The Targhee II comes with a mid-cut 4.5 inches shaft height that supports your ankles and keeps them stiff.
+The Targhee II comes with a mid-cut 4.5-inch shaft height that supports your ankles and keeps them stiff.

-According to customer feedback, the metatomical footbed design provides excellent natural arch support and balance for all feet types.
+According to customer feedback, the metatomical footbed design provides excellent natural arch support and balance for all foot types.

 In addition, some users have shown complaints about the outsole pulling off after miles of use.

-Regardless, the KEEN Targhee II is an excellent hiking choice for Smoky Mountains.
+Regardless, the KEEN Targhee II is an excellent hiking choice for the Smoky Mountains.